BiomedDAR/copula-tabular/docs/help/apireference/CleanData/gen_data_report.md

 *   currently, an initial report is automatically generated upon class initialisation.
 *   report is saved to path: `CleanData.initial_report_filename`.
 Filepath can be set using `dictionary.py`
 *   report is also saved as a dataframe as `CleanData.report_df`
-*   an unfortunate consequence is that using `CleanData.gen_data_report` on its own, forces an overwrite of the outputs (`CleanData.report_df` and output file).
+*   an unfortunate consequence is that using `CleanData.gen_data_report` on its own, forces an overwrite of the outputs (`CleanData.report_df` and output file), and has some bugs w.r.t the data dictionary.
 This ought to be fixed in a future update.

 ### Examples